RuBAN-GT/webpack-react-skeleton/README.md

 | watch      | Watch changes with unassigned environment.        |
 | eslint     | Check your project with eslint.                   |

-**Example**

-For running webpack for watching with production configuration you can enter:

-> NODE_ENV=production npm run watch

 ## Project structure

 TODO